francesbelleza/francesbelleza/README.md

 `thoughtful technologist (software engineer / creative / explorer)`

 I'm a software engineering student with a background in mindfulness & wellness.
-I care about building technology that supports people, not just through functionality, but through intention.
-I'm curious about biology, the human body, and how tech can be used to support health.
-Right now, I’m exploring how to express my creativity through development.
-I’m especially interested in software roles in biotech or mission-driven spaces where community, values, and impact come first.
+I care about building technology that helps people in thoughtful, intentional ways.
+I’m deeply curious about the human body, hardware, and how tech can be used to support health and daily life.
+Outside of that, I love creating projects that reflect my passions and let me explore ideas creatively.
+I’m especially drawn to opportunities at hardware companies or mission-driven teams where I can build meaningful things and keep growing.

 ### 🧋 fun facts
 - currently sipping on osmanthus oolong milk tea
+- watching re:zero
 - learning classical indian dance
-- playing ghost of tsushima
+- fave game skyrim
 - student of dharmic philosophy

 ### 🛠️  languages + tools